 I kept a wet paper towel on hand to clean up messes and my fingers as I went.
 All I had to do was squeeze the gun, smooth my finger along the wet caulk line to make sure the caulk went into the crevices of the window, and repeat until the window was done.
 I had to do this process 4 more times for 4 more windows, so I got the hang of it pretty quickly.

 As soon as each window was finished, I peeled the tape off so that the caulk was still wet and wouldn’t come right off with the tape.
 This gave me a cleaner line than if I’d gone without.

 When you learn something new that you never thought you’d have to know and it doesn’t wind up with you sobbing on the floor in defeat, you feel pretty darn awesome.
 I was happily saying “I know how to caulk!
 I am the caulk master!” which of course left Scott giggling for the rest of the day.

 I have since begun using clear instead of white caulk for these projects to make my work even more idiot-proof.
 There are a lot of windows in this house and being able to skip the taping step makes things much faster.

 After the caulk is dry, we can patch any holes around the window (left as a result of the old blue curtains) and sand it so that painting goes smoother.
 It is important to let the caulk dry first, so that your sanding doesn’t interfere with your new clean caulk lines and force you to do it twice.

 There you have it.
-The master bedroom is unfortunately out of commission for now since we had to remove all the blinds, but we will hopefully be done in another day or so.
+The primary bedroom is unfortunately out of commission for now since we had to remove all the blinds, but we will hopefully be done in another day or so.
 Until then, I will be working on getting my allergies under control as they were an unfortunate side effect of all the paint and dust.
 Later :)